 Alcohol affects everyone differently.
 This means that our tolerance and limits may look different from those around us.
 Before you go out, set a limit that feels right for you.
 It can be helpful to enlist a friend to keep you both accountable for your drinking.
 Remember to go at your own pace and avoid trying to keep up with others.

 Avoid mixing drugs with alcohol, including prescription medications.
 This can increase the risk of overdose.
 It can also lead to additional unwanted experiences like passing out, blacking out, feeling sick and doing something regrettable.

 Make plans with friends before going out and stick to them.
 If plans need to change, talk about it together.
-Ensure that everyone gets home safe by designating a driver, taking public transit or using a rideshare like Lyft or Uber.
+Ensure that everyone gets home safe by designating a driver, taking public transit or using a rideshare like Lyft, Uber or CU NightRide.
 Never leave someone behind with people you just met or don’t know very well.

 Take care of your friends